openMF/android-client/README.md

 ## How to Contribute

-This is an OpenSource project and we like to see new contributors contibuting to the project.
+This is an OpenSource project and we like to see new contributors contributing to the project.
 The issues should be raised via the GitHub issue tracker.
 For Issue tracker guidelines please click <a href="https://github.com/openMF/android-client/blob/master/.github/ISSUE_TEMPLATE.md">here</a>.
 All fixes should be proposed via pull requests.
 For pull request guidelines please click <a href="https://github.com/openMF/android-client/blob/master/.github/PULL_REQUEST_TEMPLATE.md">here</a>.
 For commit style guidelines please click <a href="https://github.com/openMF/android-client/wiki/Commit-Style-Guide">here</a>.